Ayobamidele/Market-Bridge/README.md

 - **Project Name**: Changed the project name to **BillDocs** throughout the README.
 - **Features**: Updated the features to reflect the functionality related to invoice and receipt creation, tracking, and management.
 - **Project Structure**: Adjusted the structure to align with the new focus on invoices.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.